ss9522/ReciPy/README.md

 My initial plan was to store pre-set recipes in my Python program.
 Aggregating and storing these static recipes might take forever in itself and for the user, where's the fun in that?

-As a means to get access to thousands of recipes from online (and also to challenge myself), I decided to learn about, and make use of **APIs**, to bring these recipes with my program.
+As a means to get access to thousands of recipes from online (and also to challenge myself), I decided to learn about, and make use of **APIs**, to bring these recipes to users with my program.

 ### APIs: A Brief Overview